gleam-lang/website/frequently-asked-questions.md

-make it easy to make challenging to understand code, tend to have confusing error messages, consuming the code from other languages much harder, have a high compile time cost, and have a runtime cost unless the compiler performs full-program compiation and expensive monomorphism.
+make it easy to make challenging to understand code, tend to have confusing error messages, consuming the code from other languages much harder, have a high compile time cost, and have a runtime cost unless the compiler performs full-program compilation and expensive monomorphism.
 This is unfortunately not a good fit for Gleam and they are not planned.